liesnikov/extensible-elaborator/abstract/main.md

 Our idea for a new design is to:

-1. Give a stable API for raising constraints so that instead of the type-checker carefully calling the right procedure we raise a constraint, essentially creating an "ask" to be fulfilled by the solvers.
+1. Give a stable API for raising constraints so that instead of the type-checker carefully calling the right procedure we raise a constraint, essentially creating an "ask" to be fulfilled by the solvers.\todo{This relates to TypOS [@allaisTypOSOperatingSystem2022a] and [@guidiImplementingTypeTheory2017] reference them here?}

 2. Make constraints an extensible data type in the style of "Data types à la carte" [@swierstraDataTypesCarte2008] and give an API to define new solvers with the ability to specify what they match on.

-In the examples in this paper, we follow the bidirectional style of type-checking, but in practice, the design decisions are agnostic of the underlying system, as long as it adheres to the principle of stating the requirements on terms in terms of raising a constraint and not by, say, pattern-matching on a concrete term representation.
+In the examples below, we follow the bidirectional style of type-checking, but in practice, the design decisions are agnostic of the underlying system, as long as it adheres to the principle of stating the requirements on terms in terms of raising a constraint and not by, say, pattern-matching on a concrete term representation.

-For the purposes of this presentation, we write a type-checker for a dependently-typed language with support for metavariables and show how to extend it to include implicit arguments, type-classes and potentially other features.
-We show more complex features in the [Case Studies section](#section_casestudies) and some basic examples of how the system works below:

 For the purposes of the base language it suffices to have the following two classes: